cooper/ferret/doc/Keywords.md

 Performs an iteration over a collection.

-Right of the `for` keyword must be a lexical variable whose value is set to each subsequent element in the iteration.
+Right of the `for` keyword must be a lexical variable whose value is set to each subsequent element of the iteration.
 If the collection offers two-variable iteration, such as with a hash key or list index, you may optionally specify two lexical variables in the form of `($key, $val)`.